 In fact, I jumped from one job to another until my early thirties.

 Marketing, admin, bookkeeping…I was even a travel agent!

 But then I got pregnant – and got laid off work

 At six-months pregnant, the travel agency I worked for closed down and I was out of work.

 But it was the best thing to ever happen to me.

-After having Audrey and settling into the groove of being a new mom, Paul began encouraging me to start painting murals again.
+After having Audrey and settling into the groove of being a new mom, I needed something else to call my own.
+Something creative, challenging and…grown-up (I’m sure all you moms know what I mean).

-We put Audrey into daycare one day a week and I started my journey into building a business.
+Audrey started daycare one day a week and I started my journey into building a business.